redis/redis-doc/topics/cluster-spec.md

 possibly stale data and is not interested in running write queries.

-When the connection is in readonly mode, the cluster will send a redirection to the client only in the context of an operation involving keys not served by the slave's master node.
+When the connection is in readonly mode, the cluster will send a redirection to the client only if the operation involves keys not served by the slave's master node.
 This may happen because:

 1. The client sent a command about hash slots never served by the master of this slave.